taviso/endperiod/README.md

 # endperiod

-In some cases, a windows program using `timeBeginPeriod()` will mess with system power usage.
+In some cases, a windows program using `timeBeginPeriod()` can mess with system power usage.
+This is usually a minor problem, but it can prevent your system from entering more aggressive sleep states.

-You can read about `timeBeginPeriod()` problems in this [article](https://randomascii.wordpress.com/2013/07/08/windows-timer-resolution-megawatts-wasted/).
+You can read about some example `timeBeginPeriod()` problems in this [article](https://randomascii.wordpress.com/2013/07/08/windows-timer-resolution-megawatts-wasted/).

 This utility can force a process to end a long-running period of lowering the